Ranchero-Software/NetNewsWire/CONTRIBUTING.md

 ## Notes

-It’s important that the pull request merge cleanly with master.
+It’s important that the pull request merge cleanly with the git branch `main`.

 You should have read the [coding guidelines](Technotes/CodingGuidelines.md) first.
 If your code doesn’t follow the guidelines, we will likely suggest revising it.